 - Attach something colourful and eye-catching or a bright luggage strap – so many black suitcases look exactly the same.
 Remove old airline labels.

-- Make a list of the contents – boring but useful for an insurance claim.
+- Make a list of the contents – boring but useful for an insurance claim or just photograph when you pack.
+It’s incredible how difficult it is to remember what you’d packed.

-- Pack all valuables in your hand luggage – cameras, computers, medication, wallets, jewellery, passports, as well as confirmation numbers and itineraries.
+- Pack all valuables in your hand luggage – cameras, computers, medication, wallets, jewellery and passports as well as confirmation numbers and itineraries.

-- At the airport make sure the person who checks-in your bags gives you a baggage receipt – and keep it safe.
+- At the airport make sure the person who checks-in your bags gives you a baggage receipt.
+Keep it safe.
 You’ll need this to get your baggage back should there be a problem.
 Your luggage can be tracked via the bar code…

 And if the carousel’s stopped and your bags still haven’t appeared…